 File Naming for (Mobile) Games

 Hi there!
-This is just a simple thing that I find so extremely useful when working with your peers over a game, that might save both parts long minutes of work if it’s not already too late.
-Organization is crucial, and thousands times more important when working with more people.
-When I worked on my […]
+This is just a simple thing that I find so extremely useful when working with your peers over a game, that might save both parts… Read more “File Naming for (Mobile) Games”

 Why Editing Recordings is so Rewarding